Attachment- Based Therapy

 Those with ambivalent attachment often disregard their own needs while imposing unrealistic demands or expectations on others.
 Despite a strong desire for connection, they harbor simultaneous fears of abandonment and loss of connection.

-Consequently, they may find themselves oscillating emotionally between moments of needs being met or unmet, resulting in feelings of anxiety, insecurity, or a sense of being unlovable or unworthy of love.
+As a result, they may sway between emotions of needs being met or unmet, creating feelings of anxiety, insecurity, or a sense of being unlovable or unworthy.

-To facilitate healing, individuals with ambivalent attachment can focus on acknowledging and addressing their own needs, cultivating self-regulation, and expressing their needs and desires.
+To work towards healing, individuals with ambivalent attachment can focus on acknowledging and addressing their own needs, cultivating self-regulation, and expressing their needs and desires.

 Anxious Attachment in Adults: